NCAS-CMS/cfdm/docs/source/introduction.rst

 **Performance**
 ---------------

-As of version 1.11.2.0 (released 2025-01-28), cfdm uses `Dask
-<https://docs.dask.org>`_ for all of its data manipulations, which
-provides lazy, parallelised, and out-of-core computations of array operations.
+The `cfdm` package uses :ref:`Dask <Performance>` for all of its data manipulations, which provides lazy, parallelised, and out-of-core computations of array operations.

 ----